A GREAT AMERICAN MAIN STREET

 HOW A TRIP TO THE DENTIST CREATED THE TENNESSEE WHISKEY TRAIL

 In less than a decade, Tennessee has gone from having only three whiskey distilleries to creating the largest trail of whiskey distilleries in the country.
-That change is thanks largely to Franklin-area lawyer Heath Clark who had eyes on opening his H Clark Distillery in Williamson County.
+That change is thanks largely to Franklin-area lawyer Heath Clark, who opened his H Clark Distillery (now Company Distilling of Thompson’s Station) in Williamson County.
 At the time, it was only legal to produce whiskey in three of Tennessee’s 95 counties, Clark crafted legislation to have that law changed, but it wasn’t until a trip to the dentist put Clark in contact with the right Tennessee State Senator to get it passed.
-Since that law passed, over 50 distilleries call Tennessee home, and the Tennessee Whiskey Trail was launched from Franklin in June of 2017.
-The trail now links over 25 distilleries across the state – which is larger than’s Kentucky’s Bourbon Trail – and in the first year alone created over $1 billion of economic impact across Tennessee.
+Since that law passed, over 70 distilleries now call Tennessee home, and the Tennessee Whiskey Trail was launched from Franklin in June of 2017.
+The trail now links over 35 distilleries across the state of Tennessee.

 While School House Rock’s Conjunction Junction famously hooks up words, clauses, and phrases, Franklin’s Masters & Makers Trail hooks up the area’s breweries, distilleries, and wineries onto one fun-filled and delicious trail.
 Winding 70 miles throughout Williamson County, the trail takes you to breweries like Mill Creek Brewing Co. and Curio Brewing Co. for a taste of their unique brews.
-It then winds you into the countryside for visits to the area’s first [legal] distillery in 100 years H Clark Distillery, along with the beautiful Leiper’s Fork Distillery.
-For the wine lovers, country music legend Kix Brook’s acclaimed Arrington Vineyards awaits.
+It then winds you into the countryside for visits to the area’s first [legal] distillery in 100 years Company Distilling at Thompson’s Station, along with the beautiful Leiper’s Fork Distillery.
+Atop a beautiful hillside with views galore, country music legend Kix Brook’s acclaimed Arrington Vineyards awaits wine lovers atop.

 TOP PLACE FOR A SWEET TOOTH